swgriffith/aks-on-stack/prometheus.md

 watch kubectl get svc,pods -n monitoring
 ```

-Once everything is running you can connect to the cluster by using a kubectl port-forward (ex. ```kubectl port-foward svc/grafana 3000:3000```), or if you didn't edit the file to set the type to LoadBalancer, you can just get the External-IP value and go right to your browser.
+Once everything is running you can connect to the cluster by using a kubectl port-forward (ex. ```kubectl port-foward svc/grafana 3000:3000```), or if you edited the file to set the type to LoadBalancer, you can just get the External-IP value and go right to your browser.

 ex.
 Port Forward
 ```bash